al1sant0s/tstosbtp/README.md

 ## Converting files

-To convert from sbtp to xml use the following command:
+To convert from sbtp/btp to xml use the following command:

 ```shell
 tstosbtp /path/to/textpools/
 ```

 You can now edit the contents of the xml files.
-Once you are done and wants to convert files back from xml to sbtp, perform the following command:
+Once you are done and wants to convert files back from xml to sbtp/btp, perform the following command:

 ```shell
 tstosbtp -r /path/to/textpools/